 Provide compiler switches or other tools to check the size and bounds of arrays and their extents that are statically determinable.

-Providing whole array operations that may obviate the need to access individual elements.
+Provide whole array operations that may obviate the need to access individual elements.

+Languages should perform automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
+This capability may need to be optional for performance reasons.

 Languages should consider the capability to generate exceptions or automatically extend the bounds of an array to accommodate accesses that might otherwise have been beyond the bounds.